Feb 12, 2022

 Richard Strauss (1864–1949) | Fanfare for the Vienna Philharmonic

 Richard Strauss built a strong relationship with the Vienna Philharmonic, which has consistently played his music since 1882.
 At the request of Philharmonic members, he wrote the fanfare for the organization’s first benefit ball, which raised money for the musicians’ pension fund.
-The piece—played while honored guests, such as the Matron of the Ball, arrived at the event—has been played ever since at the Philharmonic’s annual balls.
+The piece—played while honored guests, such as the Matron of the Ball, arrived at the event—has been played every since at the Philharmonic’s annual balls.

 Brass and orchestral fanfares have appeared on BSO programs throughout the years, including James Stephenson’s Fanfare for Democracy at last June’s Symphony in the Park.
 This, however, is the first BSO performance of Strauss’ iconic fanfare.